 At the end of the day, a successful AV user experience will be the one that you connect with emotionally, not just functionally.
 How to form that connection is a key challenge we’ll attempt to tackle in our upcoming book.

 These are the themes that we cover in the following sections of this book, looking at each from a uniquely human perspective.
-If you’re interested to hear more of our thinking, make sure to sign-up if you want to receive our free book direct to your inbox at launch.
+If you’re interested to hear more of our thinking download a free copy of the book here.